whitem24/courses/eth-101/lesson-eth-7.md

 npx hardhat clean
 ```

  Notice after we compiled our contract, we have a new folder called `artifacts` that contains two other folders `build-info` and `contracts`.
-Open those folers up and take a look around.
+Open those folders up and take a look around.

 In contracts notice a file named Bank.json or what ever the name was of your smart contract.
-This will be super important because we will need it to for our front-end to interact with our smart contract.
+This will be super important because we will need it for our front-end to interact with our smart contract.
 This is essentially a JSON version of our smart contract.
-This is reffered to as an ABI file, you can learn more about that [here](https://www.quicknode.com/guides/solidity/what-is-an-abi) and read more about artifacts [here](https://hardhat.org/guides/compile-contracts.html#artifacts).
+This is referred to as an ABI file, you can learn more about that [here](https://www.quicknode.com/guides/solidity/what-is-an-abi) and read more about artifacts [here](https://hardhat.org/guides/compile-contracts.html#artifacts).

 3. Now it's time to deploy our contract.
 In your scripts folder, create a new file called deploy.js and paste the following code.
 I've included the comments that come out of the box with hardhat but we will also go through this line by line.